The Best Intel CPUs (2023 Reviews)

 The i9-13900K has 8 performance and 16 efficiency cores, with boost clocks of 5.80 GHz.
 It is similar to the Ryzen 9 7950X.

-However, Ryzen does perform better in certain applications such as Blender, 7-Zip decompression, Corona, Adobe Premiere, etc.
+However, Ryzen does perform superior in certain applications such as Blender, 7-Zip decompression, Corona, Adobe Premiere, etc.

-Still, the i9 is an incredibly fast CPU, at the top of the CPU hierarchy and slower than the R9 by a very small margin.
+Still, the i9 is an exceptionally swift CPU, at the top of the CPU hierarchy and slower than the R9 by a very small margin.

 Power Draw And Thermals